marcim/elixir-outdoors/README.md

 This is a simple scaffold to use *Laravel Elixir* without install *Laravel Framework*, providing a simple and customizable structure to getting started with your frontend project.

+####Why?

 Sometimes your frontend project needs to be developed separately from the backend.
 If you use *Laravel Framework*, it's hard to give up the convenience that *Laravel Elixir* offers.
-How about to use the * Laravel Elixir* even without Laravel Framework?
+How about to use the *Laravel Elixir* even without Laravel Framework?

 > If you don't know about Laravel Framework and Laravel Elixir, please visit: [laravel.com](http://laravel.com/docs)